ppy/osu-wiki/wiki/Tournaments/OCM/en.md

 # osu!
 Cup Master

 Index page for all of the osu!
-Cup Master series.
+Cup Master tournaments.

 - [osu!
 Cup Master 3: osu!catch edition](3)